-The proposed regulations further define the terms "material non-public technical information" and "substantive decisionmaking."
+The regulations further define the terms "material nonpublic technical information" and "substantive decisionmaking."
 The regulations also clarify circumstances under which CFIUS can review an indirect investment through investment funds.
 As discussed, this new authority is limited to so-called "TID U.S. businesses."

-The FIRRMA regulations elaborate a number of important definitions that define and constrain the scope of CFIUS's reviews.
-The term, "critical technologies" reflects the definition provided in FIRRMA that covers various items, including "emerging and foundational technologies," which are to be subject to export controls, pursuant to the Export Control Reform Act of 2018.
-Regarding "critical infrastructure," the application of CFIUS's new jurisdiction is limited to 28 subsectors listed in an appendix (such as telecommunications, energy, and transportation), and specific business functions.
+FIRRMA regulations elaborate a number of important definitions that define and constrain the scope of CFIUS's reviews.
+The term, "critical technologies" reflects the definition in FIRRMA that covers various items, including "emerging and foundational technologies," which are to be identified through an interagency process and subject to export controls, pursuant to the Export Control Reform Act of 2018.
+Regarding "critical infrastructure," the application of CFIUS's new jurisdiction is limited to 28 subsectors listed in an appendix (such as energy, telecommunications, and transportation), and specific business functions.

-"Sensitive personal data" that may be exploited to threaten national security includes 10 categories of data maintained or collected by U.S. businesses that (1) "target or tailor" products or services to "sensitive populations," like U.S. government personnel; (2) maintain or collect data on more than 1 million individuals; or (3) have a demonstrated objective to maintain or collect data on more than 1 million individuals as part of its primary product or service.
-Notably, genetic information is included in the definition, regardless of these parameters.
-Other types of data include financial, geolocation, health, and others.
+"Sensitive personal data" that may be exploited to threaten national security includes 10 categories of "identifiable data" maintained or collected by U.S. businesses that (1) "target or tailor" products or services to certain populations (e.g., U.S. agencies, military, or government personnel with national security functions); (2) maintain or collect data on more than 1 million individuals; or (3) have a demonstrated objective to maintain or collect data on more than 1 million individuals as part of its primary product or service.
+Categories of data covered include certain financial, geolocation, and health data, as well as genetic testing results.
 Treasury emphasized that these parameters were drafted to provide as much clarity and specificity as possible to businesses.
 These specifications do not constrain CFIUS's traditional review of any transaction resulting in foreign control of a U.S. business.

 The regulations do not target any particular country for greater scrutiny by CFIUS-a major topic of congressional debate during consideration of FIRRMA.
 FIRRMA did however, mandate criteria that exempts certain categories of foreign investors from CFIUS's expanded jurisdiction.
 These criteria include the principal place of business and incorporation, as well as ties to certain eligible countries.
-Treasury is to publish a list of criteria for determining a limited number of "excepted foreign states"-a status to be determined by the Treasury Secretary and a supermajority of CFIUS member agencies.
-One major factor is whether that country is "utilizing a robust process to assess foreign investments for national security risks and to facilitate coordination with the United States on matters relating to investment security."
-Treasury is to delay implementation of this requirement to allow countries to enhance their review processes.
-"Excepted investors," however, would not be exempt from CFIUS's review of controlling transactions.
+Treasury identified three countries as "excepted foreign states," based on their intel sharing and defense industrial base integration mechanisms with the United States.
+A separate determining factor is whether a country is "effectively utilizing a robust process to analyze foreign investments for national security risks and to facilitate coordination with the United States."
+Any "excepted investors," however, will not be exempt from CFIUS's review of controlling transactions.

-Under FIRRMA, the process of notifying a transaction to CFIUS remains largely voluntary, but FIRRMA provided new authority to require a declaration, an abbreviated filing, with basic information on the transaction.
-A declaration is mandatory for transactions in which a foreign person has a "substantial interest" in a U.S. business, and a foreign government holds a "substantial interest" in the foreign entity making the investment.
-Notably, the regulations specify a voting interest (direct or indirect) threshold for "substantial interest" of 25% between a foreign person and U.S. business and 49% or greater between a foreign government and foreign person.
-(Any voting interest of a parent entity in a subsidiary is deemed to be a 100% voting interest.)
-The proposed rule would also implement FIRRMA's mandate that CFIUS take certain actions in response to a declaration.
+Under FIRRMA, the process of notifying a transaction to CFIUS remains largely voluntary.
+FIRRMA also provided new authority to require a declaration, an abbreviated filing, with basic information on the transaction.
+A declaration is mandatory for transactions in which a foreign person has a "substantial interest" of 25% in a U.S. business, and a foreign government (other than excepted states) holds a "substantial interest" of 49% or greater in the foreign person.
+They also are mandatory for controlling and noncontrolling investments in certain U.S. TID businesses involved in critical technologies for 27 specified industries.
+Treasury indicated, however, that it anticipates issuing a new rule that would replace the industry-based requirement with one based on export control licensing requirements.
+In these cases, parties may also chose to file a notice instead of a declaration.
+There are exemptions to the mandatory filing requirements; for example, if transactions involve "excepted investors" (e.g., exclusively nationals of Australia, Canada, UK), or for investment funds in certain cases.
+The rule implements FIRRMA's mandate that CFIUS take certain actions in response to a declaration.